mbientlab/MetaWear-SDK-iOS-macOS-tvOS/Docs/source/metawear.rst

 Identifier
 ----------

-iOS generates a unique identifier for each BLE device.
-Note, two different iOS devices will generate two different identifiers for the same MetaWear.
+Apple generates a unique identifier for each BLE device.
+Note, two different Apple devices will generate two different identifiers for the same MetaWear.

 ::